Student Fellowships & Grants

 - Student wages are eligible only in specially justified circumstances.

 Note: Support is not available to fund unpaid summer internships or summer living expenses.
-Priority is given to those who have not previously received an Initiative Grant.

-There are two deadlines for consideration.
+There are three deadlines for consideration.

 A completed application will consist of: